robseb/rsyocto/doc/guides/1_Booting.md

   1. Eject the SD Card from your Computer and insert it into the SD -Reader of your FPGA Board
   2. Change the MSEL-Bit switch to following setting:
    ![Alt text](requiredMSEL.jpg?raw=true "Required MSEL-Bit Switch Selection")

+  * The *Terasic DE0-Nano SoC Kit/Atlas-SoC Kit* required the same MSEL configuration as the *Terasic DE10-Nano or Standard*
   3. Connect your FPGA-Board with a **Ethernet cable to your network**
      + Be sure that a **iPv4-DHCP** is active on this network
   4. Connect a USB Cable between the FTDI Virtual **COM-Port** (USB CDC) and your Computer